Welcome to Uxmal

-Pronounced oosh-mahl, Uxmal is one impressive set of ruins, easily ranking among the top (and unfortunately most crowded) Maya archaeological sites.
+Uxmal, pronounced oosh-mahl, is an impressive set of ruins, easily ranking among the top (and unfortunately most crowded) Maya archaeological sites.
 It is a large site with some fascinating structures in good condition and bearing a riot of ornamentation.
-Adding to its appeal is Uxmal’s setting in the hilly Puuc region, which lent its name to the architectural patterns in this area.
+Adding to its appeal is Uxmal’s setting near the hilly Puuc region, which lent its name to the architectural patterns in this area.
 Puuc means ‘hills,’ and these, rising up to about 100m, are the first relief from the flatness of the northern and western portions of the peninsula.